How to Assemble Wood Picture Frames

 Align two mitered edges and press them together to form a 90-degree corner.

-Only one of the two connecting surfaces should have glue applied.
+Only one of the two connecting surfaces should be glued.

 Ensure the routed slots on both pieces align.

-The plastic pegs fit into these slots to hold the frame together.
+The thumbnails fit into these slots to hold the frame together.

-On wider frames, there may be two slots per corner, requiring both a short peg and a long peg.
+On wider frames, there may be two slots per corner.

-Lay the frame face-down on a table and press the peg into the slot using your thumb.
+Lay the frame face down on a table and press the peg into the slot with your thumb.

-You may not be able to press the peg fully flush with just your hands—this is normal.
+You may not be able to press the thumbnail fully flush with just your hands—this is normal.

 With the frame face up, press firmly with the heels of your hands at each corner.
-This will sink the pegs fully into place.
+This will sink the thumbnails fully into place.

 Again, wipe away any remaining glue.

-Let the frame sit undisturbed for at least 20 minutes before handling.
+Let the frame sit undisturbed for at least an hour before handling.

-For best results, allow the glue to cure overnight before inserting artwork.
+For best results, allow the glue to cure overnight before inserting the artwork.

 Once dry, your frame is ready to use!